 - 1/8 tsp of himalayan pink salt

-- Using a food processor with an S blade, grind the almonds into a fine meal.
+- Using a food processor with an S blade, grind the walnuts into a fine meal.

-- Add the remaining ingredients to the almond meal and pulse, you should be left with a slightly moist pliable dough.
+- Add the remaining ingredients to the walnut crumb and pulse, you should be left with a slightly moist pliable dough.
 This will serve as the base of your cheesecake.

 - Pulse the cashew nuts into a fine meal on high speed.